|Resources from Glenn Gutmacher:

 - Dean Da Costa's Search Authority tools blog is regularly updated - particularly check out his comprehensive sets of search sites since broken up into parts to load faster: part 2, part 3, part 4, and Google custom search engines utopia and Search engine utopia, his prolific YouTube video series on new sourcing tools plus he frequently posts RecruitingBlogs, too.

 If you like Facebook, these sourcing groups are more active than LinkedIn groups from a learning perspective:

 Some useful free tools:

 - the latest boolean search discoveries in Boolean Strings blog by Irina Shamaeva (she also offers fee-based training, but even the blog alone is great)

-- the detailed how-to posts and well-researched sourcing resource docs on Wizard Sourcer by Jonathan Kidder are continuing to be produced regularly in the 2020s (he also has a nifty free Chrome extension called Recruiter Wand and offers fee-based training)
+- the detailed how-to posts and well-researched sourcing resource docs on Wizard Sourcer by Jonathan Kidder are continuing to be produced regularly in the 2020s (he writes many full length e-books and also has a nifty free Chrome extension called Recruiter Wand and offers fee-based training)

 - the detailed how-to explanations in the blogposts by the Boolean Blackbelt, Glen Cathey

 Many sourcing folks offer video tutorials (and even full length webinars).
 Here are some faves:

 - Free Sourcing Tools was created by Pierre Andre-Fortin and Guillaume Alexandre (the latter also launched his own comprehensive paid sourcing course in 2022)